ofcyln/endouble-assignment/README.md

 # Endouble - Assignment -> in progress...

-I overcomplicated the structure to show my Angular, SCSS skills.
+I overcomplicated the structure to show my Angular skills.
 Projects is still ongoing and will be finish shortly.